RabbitSnore/CLIMR/reports/CLIMR_valence-robustness-check_report.md

 Construal Level International Multilab Replication (CLIMR) Project:
-Robustness Tests Account for Valence Differences in the Response Options for the Items on the Behavior Identification Form (BIF)
+Robustness Tests Accounting for Valence Differences in the Response Options for the Items on the Behavior Identification Form (BIF)
 ================
 CLIMR Team
-2023-11-24

-# **THESE RESULTS ARE SIMULATED.
-DO NOT INTERPRET.**
+2024-11-08

 # Liberman & Trope (1998, Study 1)